What is a web browser?

 For some of us it may be hard to remember a time before we could easily surf the net, but the fact is that the internet used to look very different.
 Before computer pioneer Tim Berners-Lee created the World Wide Web (WWW) in 1989 and introduced the first web browser the following year, websites as we know them did not exist.
 Before this, the “internet” was a series of interconnected networks run by research facilities, corporations and other institutions, and computer skills and codes were required to access it.

 Once the WWW was available to the general public, it did not take long for the first programs to appear that let us use it – Mosaic in 1993 and Netscape in 1994, for example.
 These new browsers brought more features we take for granted today, like images and search engines.
 One of the earliest web browsers, Opera, is still around today, while Netscape eventually morphed into Mozilla Firefox.
 Microsoft introduced its Internet Explorer browser in 1995 and it became the world’s most widely used browser by 1999.
-However, the Internet Explorer will finally be completely discontinued and go out of support as of June 15, 2022 – truly the end of an era.
+However, the Internet Explorer was finally discontinued on June 15, 2022 – truly the end of an era.

 If you are interested in seeing what the earliest version of the World Wide Web looked like, you can check out the World Wide Web Rebuild project by Berners-Lee’s former employer CERN.